Navigate Uncertainty as a Business Leader

 In an article for Forbes, I advocated for Rethinking College Degree Requirements—a common hiring best practice—to open up your job candidate pool and diversify the lived experiences of your workforce, a change that’s been highly fruitful for HiringThing.

-Private Labeling Isn't an ATS Developer Best Practice, But It Has Helped HIringTHing Stand Out in a Crowded Market
+Private Labeling Isn't an ATS Developer Best Practice, But It Has Helped Us Stand Out in a Crowded Market

 In 2011, my then-employer handed me a stack of paper resumes in search of a new engineer.
 Technology was already being used to streamline and automate other standard workplace processes, and I thought there had to be a better way to recruit and retain quality talent.
 That’s when the seeds of what would become HiringThing were born.

-HiringThing is an applicant tracking system (ATS)—hiring software that automates and streamlines recruiting.
+We have created an applicant tracking system (ATS)—hiring software that automates and streamlines recruiting and new hire onboarding software.
 The ATS market has become well-saturated.
-HiringThing initially stood out from similar ATS SaaS apps with our outstanding customer service and product-first mindset.
-Still, I wanted a way to make us even more competitive, and none of the SaaS best practices seemed geared to that.
+Initially we stood out from similar ATS SaaS apps with our outstanding customer service and product-first mindset.
+Still, we wanted a way to make us even more competitive, and none of the SaaS best practices seemed geared to that.

 We ended up pivoting away from offering only SaaS recruiting solutions for end users to private labeling our applicant tracking system for organizations looking to expand their offerings and businesses.
 Private labeling, which is often mistakenly called white labeling, is HiringThing partnering up with organizations that want to offer proprietary hiring solutions without having to build them from scratch.